 We carry some beliefs around from childhood.
 When I was a kid, I believed I had to be perfect because if I wasn’t, I’d get hurt by the alcoholic in the house.

 When you were a kid, you developed beliefs about how you’d suffer too.
-So what beliefs did you have when you were younger?
+What beliefs did you have when you were younger?
 Did those beliefs follow you into the adult world?

 Unfortunately, most of those old beliefs do follow us into adulthood.
 I used to be afraid of confrontation.
 After all, if I was confrontational, guess who might get upset in my childhood home?